DeependraD/image-text-overlay/README.md

-"# Image Text Overlay using Python"
+# Image Text Overlay using Python

+Automation of report or report template generation